green-dalii/diflowy/README.md

 - 📦 **Quick Import**: Support one-click import via URL to Dify.AI, providing a smooth experience
 - 🔒 **Support Private Hosting Mode**: Serve as your personal Workflow file manager, maintaining a clean and organized Dify list
 - 👥 **User-Driven**: A Workflow knowledge base contributed to and benefited from by users
-- 📚 **Rich Collection**: Browse a vast library of community-created workflows
 - 🔔 **Dynamic Updates**: Stay updated with the latest trends in Dify Workflow

 ## 🌍 Community